Packing lunch is a great way to save money and keep our budget in check.

-An important task for me once the school year begins is making lunches for the kids (and hubby).
-Packing lunch is a great way to save money!
-In my area, it costs $2.60 for lunch and milk.
-Hubby can easily spend $5 a day at work.
+An important task for me once the school year begins is making lunches for the kids (and hubby) each evening.
+In my area, it costs $2.95 for lunch and milk at school.
+Hubby can easily spend $5 a day eating out at work.
 That’s about $10 per day on lunches if I don’t pack at home!

 2. Prepare the night before: I always find it beneficial to pack lunches the night before.
 It saves me time and hassle in the morning.
 It also helps me to make sure the ice packs are in the freezer and ready to add to the lunch box the next day.
 On Sunday night I like to get snack containers together for the week.
 Use what you have in your stockpile to put together a snack container of goodies.
 You can try gold-fish, cheez-its, raisins, pretzels, dry cereal, anything.

 3. Think variety: I tend to pack lunches with 4 categories: main dish, fruit or vegetable, snack, and a drink.
 I want my kids to always have a healthy option, but they want a treat too.
-Most days they’re beverage is water, but I do throw in a little surprise 1 or 2 times a week and add juice to they’re drink bottle.
+Most days they’re beverage is water, but I do throw in a little surprise 1 or 2 times per week and add juice.
 Remember to be mindful of what your child will eat.
 There is no sense in sending food that will just be thrown away!

 4. Consider convenience items: I like to keep juice boxes, uncrustables and individual snacks on hand for crazy days.
 I’ll even pick up lunchables when I can score them at a great price.
 The kids get excited when I pack these items, and they can be a real timesaver for me.
 I just try to make it more of an exception than a rule.